-"Bless you, sir!" said the lad; but as he took the shilling, which the young gentleman had slily put into the blind man's hand, he saw that it was not worth one farthing.
+"God bless you, Sir," faid the lad, but as he took the shilling, which the young gentleman had slily put into the blind man's hand, he saw that it was not worth one farthing.

-"I am afraid it is not good sir," said the lad whose business it was to examine the money for his master.
+"I am afraid it is not good, Sir," faid the lad, whose business it was to examine the money for his master.

-"I am afraid, then, you'll get no other," said young Case, with an insulting laugh.
+"I am afraid then you'll get no other," faid young Cafe, with an infulting laugh.

-"It never will do, sir," persisted the lad, "look at it yourself, the edges are all yellow; you can see the copper through it quite plain; sir, nobody will take it from us."
+"It never will do, Sir," perfifted the lad, "look at it yourself, the edges are all yellow; you can see the copper through it quite plain; Sir, nobody will take it from us."

-"That's your affair," said the brutal boy, pushing away his hand; you may pass it, you know, as well as I do, if you look sharp-you have taken it from you.
-II.

-me, and I sha'n't take it back again, I promise you."
+"That's your affair," faid the brutal boy, pushing away his hand; you may pass it, you know, as well as I do, if you look sharp-you have taken it from me, and I shan't take it back again, I promise you."

-be
+be a